drthisguy/Keep-Awake-For-Heroku/README.md

 # Keep-Heroku-Alive
-CLI to keep heroku applications loaded onto their server for faster loading.
+CLI intended to keep heroku applications loaded onto their server for faster loading.